Doping in association football: France

 At Olympique Marseille, doping also took place according to Marcel Desailly, Jean-Jaques Eydelie, Chris Waddle and Tony Cascarino.
-They told about stimulants taken prior to their big games, which made them more energetic and keen.
+They mentioned stimulants taken prior to their big games, which made them more energetic and keen.
 According to Eydelie, "all (of them) took a series of injections" in the Champions League Final 1993, except Rudi Völler.
 All this was no surprise for Arsene Wenger, who said everyone in France assumed something like that going on.
 Additionally, Desailly and Cascarino claimed that Bernard Tapie, the president himself, distributed pills and injections.
 Author Mondenard also mentioned "injections for everyone".
 Tapie only admitted that some players took Captagon.

+Turkey

+On the way to the cup final of 1998–99 Turkish Cup, Galatasaray footballer Hasan Şaş tested positive for doping during the semi-final matches and also provided an assist, for which he was later handed a six-month ban for doping and missed the cup final.
+Furthermore, Galatasaray’s team doctor was held partly responsible for the doping case and banned for one year.

 2000s

 Italy

 There were a couple of athletes caught in the Top Italian football league having too high Nandrolon values.
-Among them were Pep Guardiola, Edgar Davids, Frank de Boer and Jaap Stam.
+Among them were Pep Guardiola, Edgar Davids, Frank de Boer, Manuele Blasi, Mohamed Kallon, and Jaap Stam.
+The substance was also found in samples of Premier League professionals who just got warnings.

 Former Parma midfielder Matias Almeyda made revelations about allegedly vitamins that they were given at Parma: "They said it was a mixture of vitamins, but before entering the field I was able to jump up as high as the ceiling."